USAFL UA Umpire Accreditation Scheme – 2024 Update

 There are two parts to the accreditation: Theoretical and Practical.

 Theoretical – Umpire candidates need to set up a profile in the AFL Learning Management System AFL Learn to access the latest umpire training, directly from the AFL.
 First-time users can go directly to the registration page at AFL LMS New Account Page.
 Once your profile is set, courses can be completed at your own pace.
 Each successful completion of your courses concludes with a Certificate of Completion.
 Please remember to download each certificate to be able to forward it to your USAFLUA Umpire Coach.
+Most start at the AFL First Bounce course located at

 Practical – The practical portion of accreditation is the observation of your skills in the game.
 A minimum of three observations is required and is normally done over a period of time so that feedback can be incorporated into your skillset over time.
 Observations can be done by an accredited coach at any time.
 Typically, this starts with observations at a regional tournament and then during the season, you have multiple coaching sessions via phone with the USAFL Umpire coach and then are observed again at the next Nationals for your accreditation.